The official blog of the Lung Institute.

 What Else Can I Do

 At the Lung Institute, our mission is to improve the lives of those who need it most through the best means available.
 We hope our Lung Institute tips on protecting yourself from identity theft are helpful for you.
 Our patients’ medical records and safety are a top priority.
-Through the services we provide, the empowering and informative articles we write and the stem cell research we conduct, we aim to improve the lives of our patients.
+Through the services we provide, the empowering and informative articles we write and the cellular research we conduct, we aim to improve the lives of our patients.